1. How long have you worked with Charity People and what was your career to date before here?

 3. What do you feel you uniquely bring to your clients at Charity People?

-We are all such different and diverse characters here at Charity People, but we are all experts in our specialisms.
 As an interim support specialist, where my clients require quick turnaround, often with very short notice, they can always rely on my ability to multitask and work at a fast pace, whilst being honest and transparent when managing their expectations.

 4. What advice would you give for people looking for a temporary job in the current market?